lorenmt/mtan/README.md

 **Update - May 2020**: We now have provided our official MTAN-DeepLabv3 (or ResNet-like architecture) design to support more complicated and modern multi-task network backbone.
 Please check out `im2im_pred/model_resnet_mtan` for more details.
 One should easily replace this model with any original training methods defined in `im2im_pred`.

-All the models (files) are built with SegNet and described in the following table:
+All models (files) built with SegNet (proposed in the original paper), are described in the following table:

 | File Name        | Type       |  Flags  |  Comments |
 | ------------- |-------------| -----|-----|